jinghuazhao/FM-pipeline/README.md

 with [vegas2v2.sh](vegas2v2.sh) where `interceptBed` utility from the [bedtools](http://bedtools.readthedocs.io/en/latest/) package is used.
 Some changes are required for the command-line version of VEGAS2v2 and noted at the of the script.
 We don't have experiences with the pathway analysis option from command-line or [https://vegas2.qimrberghofer.edu.au/](https://vegas2.qimrberghofer.edu.au/).
-Nevertheless, as indicated in the original VEGAS paper (Liu et al. 2010),
+Nevertheless, as indicated in the original VEGAS paper, Liu et al. (2010),
 > If a gene contains only one causal variant, then the inclusion of a large number of nonsignificant markers into the gene-based
 > test will dilute this gene’s significance.``